Comparing quantum, molecular and continuum models for graphene at large deformations: Introduction

-Graphene is an atom-thick two-dimensional (2D) hexagonal lattice of covalently bonded carbon atoms, which can be exfoliated from bulk graphite \citep{Novoselov2004}.
-Due to its excellent mechanical \citep{Lee2008a}, electrical and thermal properties \citep{Tang2009}, it has many industrial applications in the fields of nanocomposites \citep{Stankovich2006}, nano-electromechanical systems \citep{Bunch2007} and electronic devices \citep{Westervelt2008}.
-Structural pentagonal and heptagonal defects in graphene lead to the formation of other carbon nanostructures such as fullerenes and carbon nanocones (CNCs) \citep{Ge1994, Liu2010}.
-CNCs have potential applications in the scanning probe microscopy \citep{Charlier2001}, field emission electron source \citep{Adisa2011} and molecular pumps \citep{xuz2016}.
-In such applications, the physical properties are investigated by using either experimental or computational techniques based on \textit{ab-initio} \citep{Kudin2001_01}, molecular \citep{Ni2010} (i.e. molecular dynamics (MD), molecular mechanics (MM) and molecular structural mechanics) and continuum methods.
-In Table~\ref{t:elastic}, the elastic moduli of a single layered graphene sheet (SLGS) along the armchair, $E_\text{AC}$, and zigzag, $E_\text{ZZ}$, directions obtained from these methods are reported.
+The mechanical response, static or dynamic, of a SLGS/CNC under imposed strains can be studied comprehensively using quantum-mechanical or molecular statics/dynamics (MS/MD) simulations.
+Alternatively, one can develop a suitable equivalent continuum model of the SLGS/CNC which reproduces identical response as obtained from these simulations for a large range of applied strain field.
+We note that the quantum-mechanical simulations of CNCs will be computationally inefficient, however, a continuum membrane model calibrated using quantum-mechanical or MS/MD simulations based data can be employed to study deformations/dynamics of CNCs.

+In the following, we begin with surveying the literature reporting linear response of SLGSs and the material constants derived from it.
+In Table~\ref{t:elastic}, the elastic moduli of a SLGS along the armchair, $E_\text{AC}$, and zigzag, $E_\text{ZZ}$, directions obtained from these methods are reported.
 As seen, some authors report different stiffness in the armchair and zigzag directions.
-This table also reveals ambiguity in the literature regarding isotopic behaviour of SLGS even in the small deformation regime.
-Subsequently in this paper, relevant discussion on this aspect from our findings are reported.\\
+This table also reveals ambiguity in the literature regarding the isotropic behavior of SLGS, even in the small deformation regime.
+Subsequently, in this paper, relevant discussion on this aspect from our findings are reported.\\